hrushikesh890/deltakit/README.md

 print(f"LEP = {lep:.5g} ± {lep_stddev:.5g}")
 ```

-## Performing an online QEC experiment
+## Performing an online and remote QEC experiment

 `deltakit` allows access to advanced simulation capabilities on the cloud platform via token authentication.
 To generate a personal access token, please follow the steps described on the [Deltakit website](https://deltakit.riverlane.com/dashboard/token).
 The generated token can be registered locally by executing the following code *once*.